Harris Eyre: Think tanks

-Convergence Mental Health
+Convergence mental health

 Eyre is the lead editor of 'Convergence Mental Health: A Roadmap Towards Transdisciplinary Innovation' with Oxford University Press.
 The book description as outlined on the Oxford University Press website reads "Modern mental health issues are characterized by their complex, multi-systemic nature and broad societal impact, making them poorly suited to siloed approaches of thinking and innovation.
 Convergence science integrates knowledge, tools, and thought strategies from various fields and is the focal point where novel insights arise.
 Convergence Mental Health presents a blueprint for leveraging convergence science within the context of mental health in order to improve patient outcomes and health care systems."

 This book includes contributions from organizations including the Milken Institute, APEC, OECD, Harvard University, Stanford University and the Mayo Clinic.

 Notable chapter contributors include Julio Licinio, Vikram Patel and Reid Hoffman.

 Notable quotes of support come from Jeff Cummings, John Arnold, Peter C Farrell, Victor Dzau and Ernestine Fu.

-Brain Economy
+Brain economy

 The brain economy model recognizes solving brain health challenges will require major transitions across most major sectors.
 Each of these is complex and will require a systems approach.
 Incremental change will not be sufficient and there are few silver bullets.
 No single technology, policy, or actor alone can achieve these critical shifts.
 Rather, it will take a community of people working together across systems to employ innovative solutions and accelerate change.

 Eyre led the development of the Brain Capital Grand Strategy.
 This includes exploring and actioning Brain Capital in-all-policies, articulating and actioning the Brain Capital Investment Plan, and developing a Brain Capital Index.

 He co-led the OECD Neuroscience-inspired Policy Initiative.
 This Initiative sought to advance brain-based policy and investment innovations.
 On January 27, 2021, the OECD held a Brain Capital Event on this topic.
 Notable speakers included Angel Gurria (OECD Secretary General), Admiral William H McRaven, Thomas C Leppert, Megan Greene and Francesca Colombo.
 On March 26, 2021, the OECD held an event titled 'Innovations to Address Women's Brain Health Inequalities'.
 Notable speakers included Juan Yermo (OECD Chief of Staff), Maureen Hackett, Antonella Santuccione, Sofia Noori, Sandra Bond Chapman and Megan Green.
 On June 10, 2021, the OECD held an event titled 'Rethinking Productivity: Insights from Neuroscience'.
 Notable speakers included George Vradenburg, Andy Keller, Husseini K Manji, Chiara Crisculo and Andrew S Nevin.

 He leads the Brain Capital Alliance.
 This is an expanded, multi-national and multi-organisational programme.

 The brain economy has been profiled in the following policy innovation fora: